hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 ```

 If you run this you should be able to connect into the Amazon Hazelcast cluster you have already running and perform the simple Map Put.

+## Finally

+Once you've finished experimenting within Amazon remember to stop everything, otherwise it can get very expensive leaving instances running.
+To do this you can run another vagrant command

+`vagrant destroy`